KyberNetwork/widget-monitor-js/README.md

   addTx(data, callback)

   /**
-   * remove tx with hash from database
+   * remove tx with hash from storate
    * @param {string} hash
    * @param {function} callback
    */
   removeTxByHash(hash, callback)
 ```

-txs schema
+#### SqLite schema

+If you use the default SqLite storage, a SqLite DB will be created with the following table schema.
 ```
 hash: String,
 blockConfirm: Number,